neilrackett/md-sdl/README.md

 - 🤔 ST-side display copy: 20ms without blitter to copy planar data to screen

 ## How it works

+The ST maintains a simple 320×200 8bpp chunky pixel surface in RAM.
+When the application calls `SDL_Flip()`, the ST sends that surface to the RP2040 over the cartridge bus.
+The RP2040 performs 256→16 colour palette reduction using median cut, precomputes Bayer-dithered palette mappings, converts the result from chunky to ST planar format (C2P), and writes the finished frame into one of two ST-visible planar slots in the ROM4 window.
+The ST copies the ready slot back to screen RAM, so there is no software C2P on the 68000 at all.

 ```
 Atari ST (68000)                          RP2040